 Continue reading in order to take a closer look at electric shock sensations in the back, including their causes and possible management strategies for long-term relief.

-There are several ways in which women describe an electric shock feeling in the back, but they all agree on one thing: electric shocks are frightening and unpleasant.
-They might feel like burning pins and needles, electric-like tingling, sharp stabs, or lightening-like jolts.
+There are several ways in which women describe electric shock pain in the back, but they all agree on one thing: electric shocks are frightening and unpleasant, feeling like burning pins and needles, electric-like tingling, sharp stabs, or lightening-like jolts.

-The causes of an electric shock sensation in the back vary greatly, and they most commonly relate to the following conditions:
+While causes of electric shock sensations in the back vary greatly, they are most commonly related to the following conditions:

-Hormonal fluctuations of estrogen and progesterone during menopause are known to cause electric shocks in the back.
+- Hormonal fluctuations of estrogen and progesterone during menopause are known to cause shock-like pain in the back.

-Lifestyle triggers, such as bad sleeping positions or sleeping on poor quality mattress, sedentary life, obesity, smoking, and alcohol abuse are big triggers of back pain and electric shocks.
+- Lifestyle triggers, such as bad sleeping positions or sleeping on a poor quality mattress; sedentary life; obesity; smoking; and alcohol abuse are big triggers of back pain and electric shocks.

-Back-related conditions are commonly related to the cervical (neck) or lumbar spine, which often worsen with age.
+- Back-related conditions are commonly linked to the cervical (neck) or lumbar spine; they often worsen with age.